jambolo/advent-of-code-2025-visualizations/instrumentation_prompt.md

 ### **Core priorities (in order)**

+1. **No local tracking variables.** This is the most important rule.
+Never introduce local variables in application code to track progress, counts, positions, or any other state for instrumentation purposes.
+All such state must reside inside the `Instrumentation` struct and be updated exclusively by calling its methods.
+Instrumentation variables are strictly forbidden in application code—they belong inside the `Instrumentation` struct.
-1. **No code duplication.** Never duplicate functions or logic to add instrumentation.
+2. **No code duplication.** Never duplicate existing functions or logic to add instrumentation.
 The same function must serve both instrumented and non-instrumented builds.
-2. **No structural changes.** Preserve the original control flow, function signatures, and code organization.
+3. **No structural changes.** Preserve the original control flow, function signatures, and code organization.
 Add instrumentation calls inline, not by restructuring.
-3. **No local tracking variables.** Do not introduce local variables in application code to track progress, counts, or state for instrumentation.
-All such state belongs inside the `Instrumentation` struct and is updated by calling its methods.

 ### **Minimal intrusion**